TritonDataCenter/rfd/rfd/0033/README.md

 both will have to opt into the new versions, but the expectation is that this will be trivial for node-moray consumers.

-cueball currently requires Node v0.12, so the new node-moray client will implicitly depend on Node v0.12 as well.

 Although the Fast client will get a major version bump, the protocol itself is not being changed.
 As a result, there should be no issue if either servers or clients are upgraded in any order after this change.
 To verify this, the new